Expected Performance of a Mean-Reversion Trading Strategy - Part 3

 2.1 Expected PnL with correlated bias

-The PnL decomposition from Part 2 still holds:
+The PnL decomposition from Part 2 generalises to a time-varying bias:

 Y_t = \frac{\sigma^2 t - X_t^2}{2} + \int_0^t M_u\, dX_u.